What Is Gaslighting? How to Spot It and Stop It

 What to do if someone is gaslighting you

-So the best thing you can do is to get away from them – leave and cut off all communication with them or at least, including blocking phone numbers, social media accounts, and emails.
+So the best thing you can do is get away from them – leave and cut off all communication with them or at least block phone numbers, social media accounts, and emails.
 Take time for yourself to find your own reality again and have compassion for yourself.

 Still, there are some options to respond when you are being gaslighted.
-For example, you may use such phrases as “We remember things differently” or “What you say is not my experience, and I am not going to debate it with you.”
-If gaslighting happens at work, you should document the incidents so you are not relying only on your memory.
+For example, you may use phrases like, “We remember things differently” or “What you say is not my experience, and I am not going to debate it with you.”
+If gaslighting happens at work, you should document the incidents, so you are not relying only on your memory.

 When to seek professional help

 Persistent gaslighting causes chronic stress and severe emotional distress and can be catastrophic for the mental health of the gaslighter.
 So if you suspect you are being gaslighted, you should talk about your concerns with a third party, like an unbiased friend of a counselor, to get their perspective.